imonthercks/pintwood-derby/content/homepage/opener.md

 **Dining:** Enjoy a delectable spread from one of Wichita's finest to keep your energy up and your spirits high throughout the event.

 **Prizes Galore:** Compete for a chance to win fantastic prizes and trophies.
-We've got awards for speed, creativity, and style, so put your best wheel forward!
+We've got awards for Best Design, Best Paint Job, and Most Original, so put your best wheel forward!

 **Friendly Competition:** Connect with fellow racers and make new friends in a fun and competitive atmosphere.
 Swap racing stories and create lasting memories.